IzaanD98/Studyfy-FE/README.md

 # Studyfy

-Link to live version : studyfy.co.uk
+Link to live version : [https://studyfy.co.uk/](https://studyfy.co.uk/)

 Studyfy is an recruitment website that provides a wide range of courses and resources for students.
 It offers a seamless learning experience with interactive content and personalized study plans.